Student Spotlight: Student Author Starts a New Chapter

-While many young writers dream of publishing their first book, few can claim to be a published author before they even start high school.
-But Visions 8th grade student, known as Allie Kat*, has been writing since she was ten years old and has already proudly published multiple children’s books.
+Many young writers dream of publishing their first book, few can claim to be a published author before they even start high school.
+But Visions 8th grade student, known as Allie Kat*, has been writing since she was ten years old.
+She is the proud published author of multiple children’s books.

 “My friends moved away a few years ago,” Allie Kat said when asked why she started writing. “[My book characters] were immediately my friends.”